On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints

 \begin{proof} The proof is based on the properties of planar graphs.
-As $G$ is planar, $G[V_L]$ is also a planar graph.
-Since $G[V_L]$ is a simple graph (because $G$ is a simple graph), it follows from Proposition \ref{prop:planar-graph-edges} that $G[V_L]$ has at most $3|V_L| - 6$ edges.
-Therefore, if $G[V_L]$ is allowed to have parallel edges, then there are at most $3|V_L| - 6$ pairs of vertices for which there can be one edge or parallel edges.
+As $G$ is planar and $G[V(E_k)]$ is a subgraph, therefore, $G[V(E_k)]$ is also a planar graph.
+Since $G[V(E_k)]$ is a simple graph (because $G$ is a simple graph), it follows from Proposition \ref{prop:planar-graph-edges} that $G[V(E_k)]$ has at most $3|V(E_k)| - 6$ edges.
+Therefore, if $G[V(E_k)]$ is allowed to have parallel edges, then there are at most $3|V(E_k)| - 6$ pairs of vertices for which there can be one edge or parallel edges.

-Suppose for the sake of contradiction that there are more than $3|V_L| - 6$ pairs of vertices $\{x, y\}$ for which the $J_{(\{x, y\})}$ value is true.
-Then there are more than $3|V_L| - 6$ pairs of vertices $\{x, y\}$ for which there is a path from $x$ to $y$ in $G$ using the vertices in $V_I$.
-If we contract all the edges of each of these paths until all the vertices of that path from $V_I$ are removed, then this creates an additional edge between $x$ and $y$ in $G[V_L]$.
-But if we repeat this procedure for all such pairs of vertices, then this will result in having edges between more than $3|V_L| - 6$ pairs of vertices in $G[V_L]$.
-Then, if we result all the parallel edges, then there are more than $3|V_L| - 6$ edges in $G[V_L]$.
-This will contradict the implication from Proposition \ref{prop:planar-graph-edges} that there can be at most $3|V_L| - 6$ edges of $G$ having $G$ been a simple graph.
+Suppose for the sake of contradiction that there are more than $3|V(E_k)| - 6$ pairs of vertices $\{x, y\}$ for which the $J_{(\{x, y\})}$ value is true.
+Then there are more than $3|V(E_k)| - 6$ pairs of vertices $\{x, y\}$ for which there is a path from $x$ to $y$ in $G$ using the vertices in $Y$.
+Planar graphs are closed under contraction of edges.
+If we contract all the edges of each of these paths until all the vertices of that path from $Y$ are removed, then this creates an additional edge between $x$ and $y$ in $G[V(E_k)]$.
+But if we repeat this procedure for all such pairs of vertices, then this will result in having edges between more than $3|V(E_k)| - 6$ pairs of vertices in $G[V(E_k)]$.
+Then, if we count all the parallel edges, there are more than $3|V(E_k)| - 6$ edges in $G[V(E_k)]$.
+This will contradict the implication from Proposition \ref{prop:planar-graph-edges} that there can be at most $3|V(E_k)| - 6$ edges of $G$, having $G$ been a simple graph.